Data Collector Configuration

 Default is false.

-https.keystore.path Keystore path and file name used by Data Collector and the gateway node for cluster pipelines.
+https.keystore.path Keystore path and file name used by Data Collector.
 Enter an absolute path or a path relative the Data Collector resources directory.

 Note: Default is keystore.jks in the Data Collector configuration directory which provides a self-signed certificate that you can use.
 However, StreamSets strongly recommends that you generate a certificate signed by a trusted CA, as described in Enabling HTTPS.